 We can port toll-free numbers in the US and Canada.

-Europe: We can port freephone / toll-free numbers in the UK and Ireland.
-Currently, we do not support toll-free porting and International mobile portability in all EMEA countries.
+EMEA: We can port freephone / toll-free numbers in the UK and Ireland.
+Currently, we do not support toll-free porting and international mobile portability in all EMEA countries.

 What is a DDI block?

 A DDI block is a set of sequential numbers, without any gaps or missing numbers.
 If the losing provider has built your numbers as a DDI block on their network (or their underlying suppliers network), then they may only allow the numbers to be ported away as a DDI block when you leave them.
 Contact your losing provider for more details on the numbers you own and if they're part of a DDI block.